AgileVentures/av-static-website/source/blog_articles/2017-10-20-av-ecosystem-review-performance-tuning-ftw.html.markdown

 ...
 ```

 So what we are waiting to see here is if the memory never levels off.
-Another waiting activituy.
+Another waiting activity.
 And actually sometimes the memory level is dropping before gradually creeping up again - hmmm.
 And nowhere near the levels we're seeing running this on Heroku.
-Of course this test is kind of profiling what's happening locally on the OSX machine, not whatever virtual machine is in use on Heroku.
+Of course this test is profiling what's happening locally on the OSX machine, not whatever virtual machine is in use on Heroku.
 Here's our puma config:

 ```
 workers Integer(ENV['PUMA_WORKERS'] || 3)